September 21, 2023

 Podcast

-For your online course to be a real highlight, it also has to be appealing to you.
+For your online course to be a true highlight, it must also be appealing to you.
 Only if you are convinced of your e-learning will your participants be enthusiastic and successfully complete the course!

-Are you looking for inspiration to make your content really exciting?
-Then learn more here: In 4 steps from boring online courses to successful highlights
+Are you looking for inspiration to make your content exciting?
+Then find out more here: In 4 steps from boring online courses to successful highlights

-True to our example in the online course, I say at the end: Now it's your turn!
-Think about which presentation you want to use for your online course.
-Then note down the four steps mentioned above and schedule an appointment in your calendar for when you will begin with the first step.
+In line with our example in the online course, I say in conclusion: Now it’s your turn!
+Think about which presentation you would like to use for your online course.
+Take note of the four steps mentioned above and schedule an appointment in your calendar for when you will start with the first step.
 We wish you much success!

 Do you want to create microlearning courses but don't know how?
 Then get our "Ultimate Microlearning Guide for Online Courses" for free.